Dan Alexa: Early career

 Although born in Banat, Alexa was considered disposable while at UM Timișoara in 1998, and he moved to Rocar București where he helped his side reach the 2000–01 Romanian Cup final.

 Dinamo București

-After several years with short spells at FC Timișoara and Universitatea Craiova, Alexa got his big chance as Dinamo București decided to transfer him.
+After several years with short spells at Fulgeru Bragadiru and Universitatea Craiova, Alexa got his big chance as Dinamo București decided to transfer him.
 His performances were of a high caliber throughout the two seasons he spent there, but he also got a reputation for being an extremely aggressive player.
 In two years, he scored 1 goal in 47 appearances.

 Beijing Hyundai

 His consequent move to Beijing Hyundai saw him leave Romania for two years.
 In a friendly match against Real Madrid he was selected man of the match.

 Dinamo București

 He returned to Dinamo in 2006 just for a few months playing 13 matches, scoring one goal.

 Politehnica Timișoara

 In the summer of the same year, Politehnica boss Marian Iancu decided to bring Alexa – by then, a real "persona non-grata" in Timișoara, due to his pledge of loyalty to Dinamo – back to the city where he started his career, together with teammate Ştefan Grigorie.
 The fans protested at Alexa's arrival in Timișoara through several banners and chants, but the club's management remained unimpressed.
 Alexa himself stated that he had made those statements out of necessity and that he will do all he can to prove to the fans that he is a real professional.
 A few months after his arrival, Alexa became the captain of Poli.
 He is nicknamed "the surgeon" because he inflicted many injuries requiring surgery to opposing players.
 On 19 April 2010, he scored the equaliser goal in the 98th minute against CFR Cluj and kept Poli in the battle for the title, however Poli finished 5th, losing their last three matches.